senlin/so-dashboard-feed-widget/README.md

 * Dutch (by myself)

-I have decided to only support this plugin through <a href="https://github.com/senlin/so-dashboard-feed-widget/issues" rel="nofollow">Github</a>.
+I have decided to only support this plugin through [Github](https://github.com/senlin/so-dashboard-feed-widget/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue here.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.

-<strong>PLEASE DO NOT POST YOUR ISSUES VIA THE WORDPRESS FORUMS BUT ON GITHUB INSTEAD</strong>

-Thanks for your understanding and cooperation.

 ## Frequently Asked Questions

 ### Does the SO Dashboard Feed Widget plugin also work on WordPress Multisite?